Updated May 16, 2023

 - Finally, this protocol exhibits server (full-duplex), which means it can perform receiver and senders roles.

 TCP header’s minimum length is 20 bytes and maximum length 60 bytes.

-- Data Offset (4-bits) – It is 4 bits and it mentions the size of TCP header as well as data offset in the present packet in the entire segment of TCP.
+- Data Offset (4-bits): It is 4 bits, and it mentions the size of the TCP header and data offset in the present packet in the entire TCP segment.

 - In case the SYN bit is 0, it means that ECE means that the IP packet has got its congestion experience, that is, the CE bit set.